jhaunn/jhaunn/README.md

 - 🤔 &nbsp; Exploring new technologies and developing projects.

-- 🎓 &nbsp; Studying Computer Science at University of Santo Tomas.
+- 🎓 &nbsp; Studying Computer Science at the University of Santo Tomas.

 - 🌱 &nbsp; Working on Game Development and Web Development.